Americans have increasingly negative views of those in the other political party

 The age of Trump has been hotly polarizing in a country that was already seeing its social fabric stretched thin.

 A large Pew survey out this week shows just how bad it's gotten.
 (Pew interviewed 6,174 Americans.
-For context: most good national polls only interview about 1,000 people are so.)
+For context: most good national polls only interview about 1,000 people or so.)

 The survey's biggest finding?
 Democrats and Republicans agree: they really don't like Republicans and Democrats.